To play online press the screenshot above and then the start button. Or you can download the game and play offline.

 "Sulfur Quiz" is a small knowledge level game to select the correct properties of the sulfur chemical element.
-Fun educational game to study the atomic number, symbol, appearance, group, phase, number of electrons and crystal structure of the sulfur.
-Chemistry learning game, suitable for online lessons and interactive classes.
+Chemistry exercise to study the atomic number, symbol, appearance, group, phase, number of electrons and crystal structure of the sulfur.
+Fun educational game, suitable for online lessons and interactive classes.
 Free online game.

 This chemistry class game include the following sulfur properties:

 Crystal structure: Orthorhombic

 There are 8 properties of the sulfur chemical element to the left and right of the screen.
 Press the "Choose" button to select the correct property among 3 possible answers.
 Do this for all 8 properties to clear the sulfur element card and finish the quiz.
 Every wrong choice reduces one mark line.